drug-design/course/docs/chapters/adme-case-studies.md

 #### Flosequinan

-Flosequinan is a vasodilator with mixed arterial and venous effect.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/flosequinan-09ea821c'><i class='fa fa-play' aria-hidden='true'></i></button>Flosequinan is a vasodilator with mixed arterial and venous effect.
 The agent had mild positive chronotropic and ionotropic effects.
 The drug has an active sulphone metabolite, Flosequinoxan, which also contributes to the effect and may be the active principle.
 Some of the pharmacology of Flosequinan and its metabolite may relate to its activity as a PDE III inhibitor.
 Flosequinan was associated with an excess mortality rate.
 It is probable that the detrimental effects of flosequinan are multifactorial but the drug increased circulating noradrenaline concentrations and heart rate and these may have been contributing factors in the mortality observed.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer